forestdb/forestdb.org/models/2025-problang-comparison-class.md

    )
 ~~~~

-Let's run a test case.
+Let's run a test case on the speaker.

 Below, the speaker function is run with fixed state (0.33333...) and subparameters (gymnasts).
 The thresholds are changed comparing the effect of comparison class selection on differing thresholds.